lambdaisland/kaocha/doc/03_configuration.md

 Writing a full test configuration by hand is tedious, which is why in `tests.edn` you can use the `#kaocha/v1 {}` tagged reader literal.
+It allows using plain instead of namespaced keywords, and provides many default values, including:
+- source files are in the `src/` folder,
+- test files are in the `test/` folder,
+- all test namespaces _names_ end with `-test`
+(e.g. `my-project.core-test`).
+Also, the default test suite id is `:unit` (just `unit` on the command line).

+If you
-It allows using plain instead of namespaced keywords, and provides many default values.
-If you have a single test suite with `clojure.test` style tests in the `test` directory, then you can start out with a `tests.edn` with nothing but
+have a single test suite with `clojure.test` style tests in the `test` directory, then you can start out with a `tests.edn` with nothing but